afrozchakure/Aadhar-OCR/README.md

 #### Future Steps:
 * The ``namedb1.csv`` file could be used to check whether the name of person whose Aadhar Card is being scanned is present in our database or not.
-* If not it can give us an Alert that it's not a valid person in the database.
+* If not it can give us an Alert that it is not a valid person in the database.